vedranaa/cp_prototype/week2/A_assignments.md

 The coder needs to consider all these aspects: appropriate type, appropriate name, and a value which is suitable for the task.

-TODO elaborate and give example
+TODO elaborate and give example.